Vadskye/Rise/docs/standard_effects.md

 abilities that can't be augmented or upgraded.
 This is especially true for damaging effects, since debuff abilities already have nonlinear scaling in a way that pure damage spells do not.

+This also means that some class abilities may need small scaling bumps to ensure that they stay relevant with high level spells and maneuvers.
+This mainly applies to pure damage abilities like Sneak Attack or Smite.

 ## Range balancing

 Standard range = Med range for spell, melee/ranged for martial